-For those that don’t know, Amy Thatcher is a professional accordionist based in the North East of England.
-Her reputation as one of the UK’s leading folk accordionists, both as a performer and composer, is garnered from working with legends such as Kathryn Tickell, Sting and the Royal Northern Sinfonia, The Shee and Monster Ceilidh Band.
+Amy Thatcher is a professional accordionist based in the North East of England.
+Her reputation as one of the UK’s leading folk accordionists, both as a performer and composer, is garnered from working with luminaries such as Kathryn Tickell, Sting and The Royal Northern Sinfonia, The Shee and Monster Ceilidh Band.

 From 18 onwards she continued her musical education in Newcastle on the prestigious Folk and Traditional Music degree course at Newcastle University.

-Amy has been lucky to be able to remain in Newcastle and build a career as a professional world travelling musician after graduating from the course.
+Amy continues to live and work in Newcastle and build a career as a professional world travelling musician after graduating from the course.